smashwilson/pr-status/README.md

 - An environment variable called `GH_GH_PAT`;
 - Or by passing it as an argument to the `-t` or `--token` command-line arguments.

-Pull request results may optionally be scoped by repository.
+Queried pull requests may optionally be scoped by repository or specified individually.
 Specify `-r` or `--repo` several times to only include pull requests within the named repositories.
+Use `-p` or `--pull-request` to indicate pull requests individually, using either the full pull request URL for your browser (`https://github.com/smashwilson/pr-status/pull/123`; any subpage will work) or a short reference string (`smashwilson/pr-status#123`).

-If omitted, results from _all_ repositories will be included, unless a `GITHUB_REPOSITORY` environment variable is present and non-empty (such as within a Codespace), in which case its value will be used.
+If omitted and a `GITHUB_REPOSITORY` environment variable is present and non-empty (such as within a Codespace), its value will be used.

 Otherwise, here's the usage:

 ```
-Usage: pr status [options] [command]
+Usage: pr-status [options] [command]

 Commands:
   help     Display help